dilpila/news-portal/readme.md

 Via Composer

-This project has been on with following version of npm and bower npm -v
+This project has been setup on following version of npm and bower npm -v
 6.4.1